innovationinsoftware/ase-bootcamp/CourseFiles/Week3/Single-SPA/Session 1 Project Setup.md

 ### 4. Set Up the User Interface

 #### Install UI Framework
-Make sure you have added bootstrap or referenced the UI libraries of your choice in the `projectmanagement\src\index.ejs` file of the root project.
+Make sure you have added bootstrap or referenced the UI libraries of your choice in the `lab-angular\src\index.ejs` file of the root project.

 #### Create Navigation and Application Shell

 **a.)
 Update the navbar microfrontend**

-In the `navbar` directory, create a new directory named `navigation` inside the `components` directory, create a new file named `navbar\src\components\navigation\navbar.component.html` and add the following code:
+In the navbar micro front-end, update `src/app/app.component.ts`:

 ```html
 <nav class="navbar navbar-expand-lg navbar-light bg-light">
   <a class="navbar-brand" href="/">Project Management Tool</a>